Mohamed Jemil Ould Mansour: Early life and education

-Mansour was born in Nouakchott in 1967.
-He attended primary and secondary school in Nouakchott before going on to study at Mohammed V University.
+Mohamed Jemil Ould Mansour was born in Nouakchott in 1967.
+He attended primary and secondary school in Nouakchott before going on to study at Mohammed V University in Morocco.

 Politics

 Ould Mansour first became involved in politics through student unions and activism in the 1980s.
 In the early 1990s he helped found the Islamic Front, alongside a number of Islamic leaders.
-The group was denied an application to form a political party by the Maaouya Ould Sid'Ahmed Taya's government on the grounds that the party tried was seeking a monopoly on religion.
+The group was denied an application to form a political party by the Maaouya Ould Sid'Ahmed Taya's Government on the grounds that the party's main objective was seeking a monopoly on religion.

-Mansour was then arrested in 1994 as part of a campaign of mass arrests by the Mauritanian government.
-He was elected Mayor of Arafat in 2001 although he was arrested in 2003 alongside dozens of other Mauritanian Islamists on charges of plotting to overthrow the Mauritanian government.
-He was detained for several months, although was released before the 2003 presidential election, for which he supported Mohamed Khouna Ould Haidalla.
+Mansour was then arrested in 1994 as part of a campaign of mass arrests by the Mauritanian Government.
+He was elected Mayor of Arafat in 2001, although he was arrested in 2003 alongside dozens of other Mauritanian Islamists on charges of plotting to overthrow the Mauritanian Government.
+He was detained for several months, although was released before the 2003 presidential election, for which he supported former Head of State Mohamed Khouna Ould Haidalla.

-He was granted asylum from Belgium in 2003 due to the increasing clamp down by the Mauritanian government on Islamist groups, however he returned to Mauritania in mid-2004.
+He was granted asylum from Belgium in 2003 due to the increasing clamp down by the Mauritanian Government on Islamist groups, however he returned to Mauritania in mid-2004.

 Following his return to Mauritania he was again arrested, although was released several days later.
-He helped found the Democratic Forum Party, in which he served as Vice-President.
+He helped found the Democratic Forum Party, in which he served as Vice-president.
 The party was however denied legal status due to its Islamist links.

-He was elected to parliament in the 2006 election.
+He was elected to Parliament in the 2006 election.

 He was put forward as Tewassoul's candidate for the 2009 presidential election, and came fourth with 4.76% of the vote.
-Responding to questions over why the party fielded its own candidate instead of fielding a joint candidate with other parties, Mansour justified it on the grounds that the party had an ambitious program.
+Responding to questions over why the party fielded its own candidate instead of fielding a joint candidate with other parties, Mansour justified it on the grounds that the party had an "ambitious program".

+In August 2023, Mohamed Jemil Ould Mansour resigned and left the party Tewassoul.